Biden's student loan plan: What we know (and what we don't)

 Associated Press

-NEW YORK (AP) — President Joe Biden said Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
-That amount increases to $20,000 if they went to college on Pell grants.
-Here’s what we know so far and what it means for people with outstanding student loans:
+NEW YORK (AP) — President Joe Biden is expected to announce Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
+Details of the plan are still being finalized, but here’s what we know so far and what it means for people with outstanding student loans:

 WILL BIDEN FORGIVE STUDENT LOANS?